Images On / Off

 T:07831 301294 lina@blairtrust.co.uk

-Set within the historic Blair policies dating back to the 1500s, at the Carriage House the Borwicks have planted a beautiful arboretum.
+Set within the historic Blair estate dating back to the 1500s, at the Carriage House the Borwicks have planted a beautiful arboretum.
 Built on the vision of generations of Blairs of creating a sanctuary of rare species trees, over the past four years a collection of over 160 trees and shrubs has transformed a 10-acre field into a peaceful refuge with year-round variety and colour.
 Mown pathways offer different vistas and points of interest including mermaids rescuing a girl, carved by a local artist from a Portuguese Laurel stump.
 View the 24-year old Wellingtonia (Sequoiadendron giganteum) grown from Blair seed, an avenue of eight different lime trees which earned a Queen's Green Canopy Award, a Metasequoia glyptostroboides 'Golden Dawn', and other rare trees.
 From a bench created from our own wood, enjoy the arboretum’s energy – a special experience.
 New since 2024 is a beautiful Cumbrian green slate commemorative stone, with superb engraving by the Cordozo Kindersley Workshop: it frames Blair Castle perfectly and honours the three related families who have nurtured this special place since 1105.
 The Blair crest heads the inscription with the motto “Amo Probos”, and the Royal Scots Greys badge “second to none” recognises the generations of family members serving our country in Scotland’s only cavalry regiment.
 Wander the Carriage House garden, created from a field since 2002 and planted with many varieties of roses and mature shrubs.

 Directions: A737 from Beith.
 At the roundabout before Dalry take the first left signposted Stewarton.
 Then go straight on, signposted Bike Route Irvine.
 Keep going for approximately two miles and keep the estate wall on the right until you come to South Lodge (white building).
 Turn right down the drive for Blair Estate - The Carriage House is on the right.
 Public transport to Dalry.
 Follow SatNav KA24 4ER and enter Blair Estate through the South Lodge.